Lim Ji-yeon: 2011–2021: Beginnings and wider recognition

-Lim returned to small screen in 2019 Welcome 2 Life fantasy romantic comedy series about a skilled lawyer who enters a parallel world due to an unfortunate accident.
-For her role, she won Top Excellence Award, Actress in a Monday-Tuesday Miniseries at 2019 MBC Drama Awards.
-The same year, she starred in crime drama in gambling world film Tazza: One Eyed Jack as Young-mi.
-Her web series The Magic was pre-filmed in 2017 and was released through OTT media service Seezn in 2021.
-She also starred in the 2021 mystery action fantasy film Spiritwalker, and received a nomination in 58th Grand Bell Awards for Best Supporting Actress for the role.
+In 2019, Lim returned to the small screen in Welcome 2 Life, a fantasy romantic comedy about a skilled lawyer who enters a parallel world due to an unfortunate accident.
+She received the Top Excellence Award, Actress in a Monday-Tuesday Miniseries at the MBC Drama Awards for this performance.
+She then starred as Young-mi in crime film Tazza: One Eyed Jack.

 In May 2020, Lim signed with the Artist Company.

+In 2021, the character Moon Jin-ah in action fantasy film Spiritwalker brought her a Best Supporting Actress nod at the Grand Bell Awards.
+The web series The Magic, which Lim had filmed in 2017, was released through OTT media service Seezn in 2021 as well.

-2022–2023: Rise in popularity and wide recognition through The Glory
+2022–present: Rise in popularity and critical acclaim

-In 2022, Lim lead the role of Gi-na in the web series Rose Mansion, alongside Yoon Kyun-sang, a mystery drama that pursues the truth of finding her missing sister among suspicious neighbors and discover more dark secrets about the apartment.
-December the same year, she appeared in the part 2 of Netflix's original series Money Heist: Korea – Joint Economic Area where she played the role of Seoul, a character that was not in the original work.
+In 2022, Lim took on the role of Ji-na in the web series Rose Mansion, alongside Yoon Kyun-sang.
+In December the same year, she appeared in Part 2 of Netflix's original series Money Heist: Korea – Joint Economic Area where she played the role of Seoul, a character that was not in the original work.